Quadrant (instrument)

 A quadrant is an instrument used to measure angles up to 90°.
 Different versions of this instrument could be used to calculate various readings, such as longitude, latitude, and time of day.
-Its earliest recorded usage was in ancient India in Rigvedic times by Rishi Atri to observe a solar eclipse.
-It was then proposed by Ptolemy as a better kind of astrolabe.
+It was first proposed by Ptolemy as a better kind of astrolabe.
 Several different variations of the instrument were later produced by medieval Muslim astronomers.
 Mural quadrants were important astronomical instruments in 18th-century European observatories, establishing a use for positional astronomy.

 Etymology

 The term quadrant, meaning one fourth, refers to the fact that early versions of the instrument were derived from astrolabes.
 The quadrant condensed the workings of the astrolabe into an area one fourth the size of the astrolabe face; it was essentially a quarter of an astrolabe.

 History

 During Rigvedic times in ancient India, quadrants called 'Tureeyam's were used to measure the extent of a great solar eclipse.
 The use of a Tureeyam for observing a solar eclipse by Rishi Atri is described in the fifth mandala of the Rigveda, most likely between c.
-1500 and 1000 BCE.
+1500 and 1000 BC.

 Early accounts of a quadrant also come from Ptolemy's Almagest around AD 150.
 He described a "plinth" that could measure the altitude of the noon sun by projecting the shadow of a peg on a graduated arc of 90 degrees.
 This quadrant was unlike later versions of the instrument; it was larger and consisted of several moving parts.
 Ptolemy's version was a derivative of the astrolabe and the purpose of this rudimentary device was to measure the meridian angle of the sun.

 Islamic astronomers in the Middle Ages improved upon these ideas and constructed quadrants throughout the Middle East, in observatories such as Marageh, Rey and Samarkand.
 At first these quadrants were usually very large and stationary, and could be rotated to any bearing to give both the altitude and azimuth for any celestial body.
 As Islamic astronomers made advancements in astronomical theory and observational accuracy they are credited with developing four different types of quadrants during the Middle Ages and beyond.
 The first of these, the sine quadrant, was invented by Muhammad ibn Musa al-Khwarizmi in the 9th century at the House of Wisdom in Baghdad.
 The other types were the universal quadrant, the horary quadrant and the astrolabe quadrant.

 During the Middle Ages the knowledge of these instruments spread to Europe.
 In the 13th century Jewish astronomer Jacob ben Machir ibn Tibbon was crucial in further developing the quadrant.
 He was a skilled astronomer and wrote several volumes on the topic, including an influential book detailing how to build and use an improved version of the quadrant.
 The quadrant that he invented came to be known as the novus quadrans, or new quadrant.
 This device was revolutionary because it was the first quadrant to be built that did not involve several moving parts and thus could be much smaller and more portable.